 Deadline: May 1st

-Named after the Houston ARMA Chapter member who worked as at CRM at Tenneco, Inc. for 37 years, the Alice L. Haltom Scholarship Fund provides $1,000 to $2,000 annually for undergraduate and graduate students in information technology majors.
+The Alice L. Haltom Scholarship Fund is named after the Houston ARMA Chapter member who worked as at CRM at Tenneco, Inc. for 37 years.
+The Fund provides $1,000 to $2,000 annually for undergraduate and graduate students information technology majors.
 Citizens of the United States and Canada can apply to develop their IT records management career at any two- or four-year college.
-Don’t forget to submit a resume of work experience, transcript, and 300-word educational pursuits essay.
+Don’t forget to submit:

 Contact